 Sure!
 Just let them cool fully on the wire rack, then place into a freezer bag and remove as much air as possible before sealing.
 Freeze for up to 6 months.

-banana bread muffins on bear plate
+banana bread muffins in baking pan.

 How to Store